entrepreneur-lab/gimpy/README.md

 ### How to use gimpy
 Once installed, run `gimpy` in the terminal and a window will open up that requires you to input the class labels you want to insert into your file names just before the file extension.
 These settings can be saved and reloaded in JSON format, thus saving time when coming back to annotate more data, or to allow another user to annotate similar data in parallel using the same labels.

+As you navigate through the images, press the number corresponding to your class label of choice and it will appear in the top right of the screen.
+This will also internally set it as the class label.
+Class labels are autosaved after every 20 images so no need to worry if the app crashes mid-annotation.

 NOTE: once you click past the final image with the `<Right>` arrow key, the class labels will be saved to a json file and the viewer screen will be closed.

 ### Screens and bound key presses